Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 1943-October.
 United States.
 AFM recording ban is lifted for Decca and Capitol.

 1943.
 Havana, Cuba.
 Ramón S.Sabat establishes Panart, Cuba's first domestic record label, with complete with dedicated recording studio and disk manufacturing capability.
-This is during the AFM band, and motiviated in part by the frustrating length of turn-around experienced with RCA Victor.
+This is during the AFM recording ban, and motiviated in part by the frustrating length of turn-around experienced with RCA Victor.

 1943.
 Havana, Cuba.
 The Arsenio Rodríguez recording 'Pillar con pillar' features probably the earliest recorded use of the word "mambo" which is interjected just before the commencement of the diablo section.